 Zinc deficiencies and the lack of meat tend to lower stomach acid, reducing the absorption of key minerals, such as iron, magnesium, and vitamin B12.
 It’s important to support your stomach acid levels with HCL Breakthrough and take steps to reduce your food’s antinutrient content.

 1. Protein Deficiency: Muscle Mass & Brain Function

-Many vegans and vegetarians don’t even come close to consuming enough protein, which can result in loss of muscle mass and some brain function.
-I recommend supplementing with a complete plant-based protein powder, such as Protein Breakthrough, to prevent protein deficiencies.
+Many vegans and vegetarians don’t even come close to consuming enough protein, which can result in loss of muscle mass and brain function.
+I recommend supplementing with a completely plant-based protein powder, such as Protein Breakthrough, to help[ prevent protein deficiencies.